 Creating a content marketing strategy, and identifying target segments and channels necessarily imply the creation of a real process, in which every single phase is appropriately assessed, monitored and assigned to specific business sectors or functions.

 Content Strategist: Who it is and What it does

-The content strategist is a professional figure who supervises and harmonizes all the activities that have to do with the creation of brand contents or that are also part of the corporate editorial plan.
+The content strategist is a professional figure who supervises and harmonizes all the activities that have to do with the creation of brand content or that are also part of the corporate editorial plan.

 And, indeed, with companies from all sectors allocating ever more substantial investments in content marketing, the content specialist is now one of the most sought-after new digital professions.

-More than other figures, even similar ones, such as that of the content editor, for example, a good content specialist is equipped with technical skills, soft skills and strategic vision that helps to make the content suitable for achieving business objectives such as increasing traffic.
+More than other figures, even similar ones, such as that of the content editor, for example, a good content specialist is equipped with technical skills, soft skills, and strategic vision that helps to make the content suitable for achieving business objectives such as increasing traffic.

 After all, the creation and creation of effective content cannot do without two phases such as the listening phase of conversations, especially in the places and forms that are most followed and animated by their target audience, and the monitoring phase,